Sydney Buyers Agent on How to Start your Property Investing at 19

 Being able to ask the right questions when researching a potential area to invest is something that Walsh uses to his advantage in his property investing strategy.

-Over the last six or seven years, I’ve gained more knowledge of what I’m looking for in a property and what I’m looking for mostly in an area.
+Over the last six or seven years, I’ve gained more knowledge of what I’m looking for in a property and what I’m looking for most in an area.

 When sourcing properties, he advises against connecting with real estate agents.

 It depends on what I’m doing at this point, but if I wanted to seek out somebody or if I wanted to know a bit more about an area, I wouldn’t go to a real estate agent as they’re trying to sell me something – I’d go to the property management site.
 They know about the area but they’re not trying to sell you anything.
 So I would actually interview half a dozen property managers and go through the same thing, select a lot of questions that I ask them and just find out about the area.
 Because you can do as much research as you want but you’ve got to get on the ground on the local side of what sort of market to buy at this point in time.

 When considering buying interstate, Walsh has an effective method for ensuring that it’s the right property to buy in that area, when he’s not familiar with the area himself.

 I don’t go in there very often, I fly over once to identify an area or I drive around it.
 I want to know the best pockets of that area and I don’t tend to fly in and out as much, because once I’ve done the research and I know what I’m doing I build a team around that area and then I have people that do everything for me.

 So I don’t have to go look at the property, because I have professionals looking at that property and they’re looking at if it’s structurally sound, what it’s going to rent for, is it in the right location for people to rent it?
 So they look at all of that for me.